Michigan Tech-Sault Ste. Marie

 Because of its unique history of moving from a military outpost, to an overflow college for returning veterans, to an established branch of Michigan Tech, and finally to its present status as an independent four-year liberal arts college, Sault Tech has a large internet presence.
 A very good short history is by Tom Spicuzza.
-The 1963 and 1964 yearbooks are available online.
+The 1963 and 1964 yearbooks (source of the seal, right) are available online.
 Newspaper coverage came from statewide Michigan newspapers such as the Lansing State Journal as well as U.P. newspapers such as the local Canadian Sault Daily Star.

 The school commonly called Sault Tech was created at the end of World War II to accommodate hundreds of returning servicemen who had received the G.I.
 Bill.
 It opened as a branch of Michigan Tech, offering freshman year classes.
 Those classes began on October 28, 1946 for 260 students—all veterans.

 The curriculum included chemical, civil, electrical. geological, mechanical and electrical engineering—in addition to physics, metal dressing, and mining.
 And while some students transferred to the Houghton campus to complete the engineering/mining course of studies, Sault Tech also began to serve as a two-year community college for the Sault Ste.
-Marie area admitting its first female student in 1947.
+Marie area, admitting its first female student in 1947.

-The 1963 Obelisk shows that the curriculum now included divisions or departments of humanities, a music, business administration, and physical education.
+The 1963 Obelisk shows that the curriculum now included divisions or departments of humanities, music, business administration, and physical education.
 Enrollment was around 525—including 57 females.
 Many Student organizations were discipline-based ones—especially those for engineering students.
-Religious/services organizations included Newman, Wesley, and Circle K. There was also a student council and the Obelisk staff.
+Religious/service organizations included Newman, Wesley, and Circle K. There was also a student council and the Obelisk staff.
 The music department sponsored a women’s chorus.
 The Winter Carnival, celebrated each year after New Year’s Day, was a long standing tradition.

 In 1966 the school was renamed Lake Superior State College of Michigan Technological University.
 In 1970 it became an autonomous college, becoming Lake Superior State University in 1987.